A Constraint on Dark Matter Self-Interaction from Combined Strong Lensing and Stellar Kinematics in MACS J0138-2155: Isothermal Jeans modeling

 Where $\rho_{\text{NFW}}$ denotes the usual Navarro-Frenk-White density profile, and $\rho_{\text{iso}}$ describes the thermalized region, obeying the isothermal Jeans equation with an isothermal velocity of $\sigma_0$.
 We make the same assumption as in \citep{Robertson.Massey.ea2021} and \citep{Sagunski.Gad-Nasr.ea2020} that the expected pairwise particle velocity is $\langle v_{\text{pair}}\rangle = \frac{4\,\sigma_0}{\sqrt{\pi}}$.
 The SIDM cross sections in this work are reported as $\sigma/m = \langle\frac{\sigma v}{m}\rangle \langle v_{\text{pair}}\rangle^{-1}$ (c.f. \citet{Sagunski.Gad-Nasr.ea2020} eq.
 6).
 To ensure consistency with the outer NFW halo, boundary conditions are enforced at $r_1$: the enclosed mass $M(<r_1)$ and density $\rho(r)$ are identical to an NFW halo.

 We use a similar change of variables as in Section 2.2 of \citet{Robertson.Massey.ea2021}, modified to account for the contribution of a baryonic density profile $\rho_b(r)$.
+In this work, we use the stellar density profile of the BCG as $\rho_b(r)$, inferred from the the MGE approximation of the BCG and $\Upsilon_*$.
 From the Jeans equation for a thermalized DM profile $\rho_{\text{iso}}$,

 we introduce the change of variables $x = r/r_1$, $y = \ln(\rho_{\text{iso}}/\rho_0)$, $N_0 = \rho_0 / \rho_1$, yielding:

 To numerically solve the equation above for $\rho_{\text{iso}}(r)$, we use the $\texttt{scipy}$ function $\texttt{solve\_bvp}$.
 This solver simultaneously fits the above ODE and the free parameters $N_0$ and $\sigma_0$, subject to the following boundary conditions: